Matthew-Mitchell/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->>I am currently using VIM.
+I am currently using VIM.
 I downloaded both it and Emacs and am dabbling/exploring both interfaces.
+I chose VIM after seeing others discussing it on SLACK and after doing some brief research on my own.
+VIM seems like a simple interface that will very efficient using the normal, insert and visual modes.
+Thus far I have mastered some basic commands such as moving through the editor in normal mode using hjkl, and switching to insert mode using iIrR.
+I am continuing to learn more.

 --